-As illustrated above, given the importance of the topics at European level and of the different accounting practices adopted, on 9 February 2021, the ESMA asked the IFRS Interpretations Committee (IFRS IC) to provide clarification on the accounting treatment for TLTRO III operations.
+As illustrated above, given the importance of the topics at European level and of the different accounting practices adopted, on 9 February 2021, the ESMA asked the IFRS Interpretations Committee (IFRIC) to provide clarification on the accounting treatment for TLTRO III operations.

-In the meetings held on 8-9 June 2021, the above-mentioned Committee published the Tentative Agenda Decision, without however providing binding instructions on the matter, referring the issue to the "Post Implementation Review" (PIR) project relating to the Classification and Measurement of IFRS 9.
-The above-cited agenda is currently being examined by the IASB.
+In March 2022, the IFRIC, after consultation with the IASB, confirmed that the issue will be discussed as part of the "Post Implementation Review" (PIR) project relating to the Classification and Measurement of IFRS 9.

-In light of the above, on the date of preparation of these financial statements, no official interpretation on the matter has been issued; nevertheless, it cannot be ruled out that, on completion of the analyses under way by the IASB, different guidelines may emerge with regard to the accounting treatment to be adopted for the recognition of the case in question with respect to that carried out by the Group up until 31 December 2021.
+In light of the above, on the date of preparation of these financial statements, no official interpretation on the matter has been issued; nevertheless, it cannot be ruled out that, on completion of the analyses under way by the IASB, different guidelines may be issued with regard to the accounting treatment to be adopted for the recognition of the case in question with respect to that carried out by the Group until 31 December 2022.

-Active loans and relative interest pertaining to FY 2021
+Active loans and relative interest pertaining to FY 2022